 When a mobile user is ready to make a choice, the phone is already in their hands.
 Approximately 70% of mobile customers clicked the call button to call a business directly from their Google ad.
 Click to call ads are ideal for emergency dentistry campaigns when your user is looking for a fast fix to address their obvious pain point.
 Call extensions add the “call” button as a graphic on the mobile ad, so it’s easier for the user to place a call.

 You have the ability to be highly specific with the territory you target in your Google and Facebook ads.
 Choose the top 5 – 10 zip codes you attract patients from and geo-target just those zips.
 You can also do a simple radius around your practice address.
 Avoid targeting the entire metro area unless you have a bottomless budget.
 Pay per click advertising is all about achieving your maximum ROI, so don’t go after areas where you don’t see a lot of patient traffic.

-Did you know that you can set your Google Ads campaign bids at different rates for a desktop device vs. a mobile device?
+Did you know that you can set your dental PPC campaign bids at different rates for a desktop device vs. a mobile device?
 If more than 50% of your Google Ads search traffic comes from mobile devices, wouldn’t you want to make those bids as competitive as possible?

 Landing Page Optimization

 A properly set up dental internet marketing campaign should direct clicks to a landing page, and not your website.
 Your landing page should have a mobile version as well as a desktop layout, and images should be compressed to make the landing page load very quickly.
 Some users are moving towards AMP pages, which stands for accelerated mobile pages, a super fast option for your landing pages.